The popular video game and anime is known for taking inspiration from animals in real life, but maybe it's the other way around.

 Jerboas are hopping rodents that thrive in the deserts of Northern Africa and Asia.
 Despite their status as prey animals, these adorable kangaroo-like creatures make do just fine thanks to their excellent hearing and ability to run up to 15 miles per hour.

 Also known as "thumb splitters," these vibrant crustaceans are named in honor of their powerful claws, which can spear, stun and dismember prey with 200 pounds of force.
 In addition to their predatory tendencies, mantis shrimp are also distinguished for their impressive visual capabilities.
-The eyes of these psychedelic sea critters are equipped with 12 color receptors — humans and most other animals only have three.
+The eyes of these psychedelic sea critters are equipped with 12 color receptors — meanwhile, humans and most other animals only have three.
 Scientists speculate this might enable them to process color information quickly within the eye instead going through the brain.

 Native to the freshwater swamps of tropical east Africa, these large, cartoon-like avians are known for their uniquely bulbous beaks.
 They are classified as a "vulnerable" species due to human disturbances, habitat destruction and hunting.